 When you look at buying a used car, a lot of questions can arise, and you can’t help but wonder, “Is buying a used car safe?”
-It is, as long as you follow some tips.
+It is, as long as you follow some tips, including ensuring the car has adequate car insurance.
 Then, you can buy one of the best used cars for your needs.

 Let’s go over the tips so that you can buy a used car with confidence.

 Save time at the dealership and pre-qualify for an auto loan with no impact on your credit score.
 Once you are pre-qualified, the finance company you are working with will be able to show you your real rate and monthly payment.

 Knowing your buying power allows you to truly consider your budget.
 The average cost of a used car in the third quarter of 2018 was $20,084.
 That was an increase of 3.5 percent when compared to the same quarter in 2017.
 Don’t worry if you can’t afford that, though.
 Trucks and SUVs have the highest used car value, meaning they cost the most.
 You can save lots of money by purchasing a sedan instead.